Garaisourav12/todo_server/README.md

         }

 ### 10. Complete Todo :
-* Endpoint : /complete/:id
+* Endpoint : /todo/complete
 * Method : PUT
-* Description : Marks a todo as completed by ID for the logged-in user.
+* Description : Marks a todo as completed by ID of the logged-in user.
-* Request Parameters : id (todo ID)
+* Query Parameters : id (todo ID)

 Feel free to explore these endpoints and start building your To-Do application! 📝🚀